mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 > * end : Emits when the query ends (no parameter).
 > a method: close() : permits closing stream (since 3.0)
 >

-When using the `query()` method, documented above, the Connector returns the entire result-set with all its data in a single call.
-While this is fine for queries that return small result-sets, it can grow unmanageable in cases of huge result-sets.
-Instead of retrieving all of the data into memory, you can use the `queryStream()` method, which uses the event drive architecture to process rows one by one, which allows you to avoid putting too much strain on memory.
+### Streaming large result sets

-Query times and result handlers take the same amount of time, but you may want to consider updating the [`net_read_timeout`](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout) server system variable.
-The query must be totally received before this timeout, which defaults to 30 seconds.
+When using the `query()` method, the Connector returns the entire result-set with all its data in a single call.
+While this works well for small result sets, it can become problematic for queries returning millions of rows, potentially causing memory issues.

-!!
-Warning !!
+The `queryStream()` method solves this by using Node.js's event-driven architecture to process rows one by one, significantly reducing memory usage for large result sets.

-Querystream handle backpressure, meaning that if data handling takes some amount of time, socket is pause to avoid having node socket buffer growing indefinitely.
+**Important**: The stream handles backpressure automatically, pausing the socket when data handling takes time to prevent Node.js socket buffers from growing indefinitely.
+If you're using a pipeline and your data handling throws an error, you must explicitly call `queryStream.close()` to prevent connection hangs.

-When using pipeline, if data handling throws an error, user must explicilty close queryStream to ensure not having connection hangs.
+### Streaming implementation options

-There is different methods to implement streaming:
+There are several ways to implement streaming:

-* for-await-of
+#### Using for-await-of (Node.js 10+)

-simple use with for-await-of only available since Node.js 10 (note that this must be use within async function) :
+The simplest approach using modern JavaScript syntax:

 ```javascript
 async function streamingFunction() {